 William C. Erbey is the Chairman of each of the Board of Directors of Altisource, AAMC and Residential.
-He currently owns 27.71% of Altisource and will own the same percentage of each company as he holds of Altisource immediately following the Separation.
+He currently owns []% of Altisource and will own []% of each company immediately following the Separation.
 See "Risk Factors," "Relationship Between Altisource and Us Following the Separation" and "Certain Relationships and Related Transactions."